Whimsical and fanciful, Sintra, Portugal seems a world away from the hustle and bustle of Lisbon. Yet it is easy to reach on a Sintra Day Trip.

 Somewhat predictably, when we arrived at the palace doors it was closed for the day.
 We wandered aimlessly through the Old Town of Sintra, popping into a few souvenir shops, stopping at a café for a glass of wine and wondered what all the fuss was about.
 It was only then that we spotted the faint outline of the Moorish Castle and the vague silhouette of Pena Palace perched far up the hills behind us.
 “Ohhhhhhhh…”

-At dusk, we followed the hordes of people (“Where did they all come from?”) back to the Sintra train station to catch the next Lisbon train.
+At dusk, we followed the hordes of people (“Where did they all come from?”) back to the station to catch the next Lisbon train.
 To sum it up: It was the worst planned day trip to Sintra…ever.

 Sintra Tour from Lisbon (Take 2)

-Now, we are sharing our detailed Sintra day trip itinerary to help other travelers enjoy their day trip to Sintra from Lisbon.
+Because of our detailed planning, our second Sintra day tour from Lisbon went off without a hitch!
+Now, we are sharing our detailed Sintra day trip itinerary to help others enjoy their excursion from Lisbon.

-How to Plan the Perfect Day Trip to Sintra
+How To Plan the Perfect Day Trip to Sintra

-Therefore, in addition to our timeline Sintra Itinerary, we first need to cover important information for Sintra day trips.
-In this guide, we share how to get to Sintra, essential Sintra transport info, admission ticket tips, how to prepare for a Sintra day trip and the cost of a DIY Sintra tour.
+Before we jump into our Sintra Itinerary, we first need to cover some logistical information.
+In this section, we share how to get there and the estimated total cost of a DIY Sintra tour.

-How to Get to Sintra from Lisbon
+How To Get to Sintra from Lisbon

 Sintra to Lisbon Train for the Return Trip